Sign in to access your Salford customer account, or see our other accounts.

 How to share your views

-A programme of public consultation took place from Wednesday 26 March to Monday 26 May 2025.
-Feedback from this public consultation will now be analysed and changes made where necessary.
-Once finalised the documents will be presented to each council to formally review and approve later in 2025.
+A programme of public consultation took place from Wednesday 26 March to Monday 26 May 2025 on the draft SRF.
+Feedback from this public consultation was analysed and changes were made to the SRF where necessary before the final version was approved.

 Email